Genotyping panel for assessing response to cancer chemotherapy

 single nucleotide polymorphism.

-All human gene symbols (names) are approved by HUGO gene nomenclature committee.
+symbols (names) are approved by HUGO gene nomenclature committee.

 This study was in part supported by a grant "Plasma Membrane Transporters", GM61390, from the National Institute of Health, General Medical Sciences.
 We thank Dr. Albert de la Chapelle for providing the colorectal cancer samples.
 We thank Andreas R Tobler at Applied Biosystems for the permission to reproduce Figure 1 from Journal of Biomolecular Techniques (Reference ).